microsoft/StudentsAtBuild/README.md

 # Welcome to the Student Zone at Microsoft Build 2020!

 We are so excited to provide support for you to not only learn by listening and watching, but by doing!
-Explore this repository to find starter code for some of the projects and demos from the Student Zone!
+Explore this repository to find starter code for some of the projects and demos from the Student Zone.

 ## What is Microsoft Build?
 Microsoft's professional developer conference where, you guessed it, professional developers come